 42:50 Becoming emotional after stroke

-46:19 Faking being ok at work after PFO
+46:19 Faking being okay at work after PFO

 52:17 Stroke Recovery and artificial light.

-Part of my brain died in the emotional region and it was clear because what I think was happening is, is I would be having a not like, two months ago, this would have been very difficult for me just talking about the stroke in the event, the emotional, like, either somebody like giving me some emotional information about themselves or me relaying something emotional, it was almost painful.
-Like, I felt like there was the neurons were having to try to find new pathways that were going over dead space now or something.
-And I had dizzy spells where I felt like I was going to pass out or get sick.
-And I had to like lay down.
-And that was it would happen daily for like the first week or two, then it went to weekly.
+Part of my brain died in the emotional region; It was evident because what I thought was happening was that I would be having a not like two months ago.
+This would have been very difficult for me just talking about the stroke in the event, the emotional, either somebody giving me some dynamic information about themselves or me relaying something active; it was almost painful. , I felt like the neurons had to try to find new pathways going over dead space.
+And I had dizzy spells where I felt like I would pass out or get sick.
+And I had to, like, lay down.
+And that was it would happen daily for the first week or two, then it went to weekly.
 And then it was very sporadic when it happened.
-And when I cleaned up my diet, because of what I found through you, I noticed that process progressed much quicker.
-The healing.
+When I cleaned up my diet, I noticed that the process progressed much quicker because of what I found through you—the healing.

-This is recovery after stroke with Bill Gasiamis.
-Helping you go from where you are to where you’d rather be.
+This is recovery after a stroke with Bill Gasiamis.
+It is helping you go from where you are to where you’d rather be.